vindalu/vindalu/README.md

     $ ./bin/vindalu-ctl start

-You can now start using the system.
+You can now start using the system by using this `http://localhost:5454` url.

 User Guide